 And if you prefer a non-vegetarian option in Barcelona, you could try this Spanish cooking class and Boqueria Market tour.

 9. Enjoy Coffee & Dessert at the Harry Potter Themed Coffee Shop in Barcelona

 By Nathalie from Boletworldwide | Instagram

-You can feel the magic from the moment you step in front of it.
+You can almost feel the magic from the moment you step in front of it.

-I guess you already figured it out from the name, but it is Harry Potter themed and it makes you feel like you’ve stepped into a magical world.
+I guess you already figured it out from the name, but it is Harry Potter themed.
+It makes you feel as though you’ve stepped right into a magical world!

-It has so many details.
-As soon as you enter this coffee shop you will see all kinds of decorations, from books, brooms, cages with owls to a big Hogwarts mural.
+You’ll notice so many details.
+As soon as you enter this coffee shop, you will see all kinds of decorations, from books, brooms, cages with owls to a big Hogwarts mural.

-Coffee and desserts are so delicious you will want to try them all.
-(We had cheesecake, lemon pie and carrot cake and wanted more!)
+Coffee and desserts are delicious, so you will want to try them all.
+But if you want to limit your samples to a few, try the cheesecake, lemon pie, and carrot cake.